| RoadTrp.org | 2024 2019 2018 2017 2016 2014 2013 2011 2010 2009 faq |

 Miscellaneous & Contact Information

-The 2018 shows a bird perched along the South Kaibab Trail of the Grand Canyon.
+The 2024 photo shows Gateway Arch.
+The 2019 photo shows Crater Lake.
+The 2018 photo shows a bird perched along the South Kaibab Trail of the Grand Canyon.
 The 2017 photo shows Yosemite Valley & Half Dome from Yosemite Point.
 The 2016 photo shows the Rio Grande River near Santa Elena Canyon (in Big Bend National Park).
 The 2014 photo shows Plateau Point at the South Rim of the Grand Canyon.
 The 2013 photo shows the rocky path to the 13,000-foot summit of Wheeler Peak (in Great Basin National Park) from about 12,000 feet.
 The 2011 photo shows the famous US-163 shot near Monument Valley where Forrest Gump stopped running.
 The 2010 photo shows Artist Drive in Death Valley National Park.
 The 2009 photo shows the highest point of the Blue Ridge Parkway at mile marker 431 on Richland Balsam Mountain.
-Finally, the FAQ/ photo shows the Grand Canyon from the South Rim's Bright Angel Trail (nearby the 1.5-mile resthouse's water spigot).
+Finally, the FAQ photo shows the Grand Canyon from the South Rim's Bright Angel Trail (nearby the 1.5-mile resthouse's water spigot).

 Questions?
 Comments?
 Concerns?
 I'd love to hear feedback, especially if this site helped you in any way.